Interesante AI Interesante AI

 The Broader Implications of AI Agents

-Definition of AI Agents and How to Build Them
+What Are AI Agents and How to Build One

 AI agents are software entities that can perform tasks or services for an individual autonomously based on received data inputs and pre-set guidelines.
 To build an AI agent, especially a Large Language Model (LLM) based agent, the process typically involves setting up various components, including a core agent, memory modules for data retention, tools for specific tasks, and a planning module to strategize actions based on inputs and goals.
 Tanay Varshney’s guide on NVIDIA’s developer blog walks through these steps, focusing on creating an agent capable of analyzing data and responding to complex queries, such as those from earnings calls, using retrieval and analysis tools integrated into a coherent framework.